 John M. Hudson

-Mr. Hudson is serving his second term as a Trustee at Thiel College, where he is a member of the Executive Committee and is the Chair of the Facilities, Physical Plant, and Information Technology Committee.
+Mr. Hudson is on his second term and currently serving as Vice Chair on the Thiel College Board of Trustees, where he is a member of the Executive Committee and is the Chair of the Facilities, Physical Plant, and Information Technology Committee.
 He is serving as the current Chair of the Christian H. Buhl Legacy Trust, and was a two term president and is a current board member for the F.H.
 Buhl Club.
 He is a board member and Chair of the Nominating Committee for the Catholic Charities Adoption Agency of Mercer County.
 He was past president and served as a board member of the Prince of Peace Mission, and also served as a board member for Penn State Shenango, both for nine year terms.
 During his years of service as a board member for Sharon Regional Health System, he was the Chair of Governance and Nomination, Vice Chair, and Chair of the Health System.
 He was also a past board member for Kennedy Catholic High School, Shenango Valley Industrial Development Corporation, Penn Northwest Development Agency, Sharon Historical Society, and the United Way of Mercer County.
 Mr. Hudson also serves as a Director on the Synergy Insurance, Inc. Board of Directors, and is also a shareholder.